 *Free shipping in Canada on orders over $150!

 Our parcels ship from our Ottawa shop within 3 business days.
 On rare occasions it can take longer, but we'll inform you of the delay by email if so!
-Shipping for jewelry and smaller items within Canada tends to be $8.00, unless the item qualifies for free shipping.
 Your detailed shipping cost will be shown to you upon check out, but it tends to be between 10-15$ for smaller items and 12-17$ for clothing within Canada.
 We ship Expedited with Canada Post, if you require Priority shipping please email us.
 Local customers can also choose Local Delivery at the check-out for next business day courier delivery by Veloz.
 (In some instances, we may even be able to courier your order on the same business day, please email us if this is what you require).
 You'll receive text or email updates as soon as your order is picked up and on its way.
-HOLIDAY ONLINE RETURN POLICY: Gifts purchased in November & December can be returned for exchange or store credit until January 7th, 2021.
 All other details are in our Terms and Conditions.